What Does a Registered Psychologist Actually Do? A Straightforward Guide

 Ethical Complexity You Can't Predict

-Survey research with 679 psychologists found that 84% encounter ethical dilemmas monthly that lack clear-cut answers.
+Survey research with psychologists found that the vast majority encounter ethical dilemmas regularly that lack clear-cut answers.
 These aren't dramatic violations - they're gray areas about boundaries, confidentiality limits when safety isn't immediately threatened, or navigating cultural values that conflict with treatment approaches.

 Knowing your limits becomes a daily practice.
 You'll regularly determine you're not the right fit for someone's needs, that a case exceeds your competence, or that you need consultation before proceeding.
 These aren't failures - they're sophisticated clinical judgment.